Users

 Some integrations are only available for live searches, and some are only available for indexed searches.
 When available, Hyperspell will always pick indexed searches for better latency and accuracy.
 However, there are times when live searches are the preferred option, and you can choose which option you want to use in each query.

-Documents and Structured Data
+Memories, Documents and Structured Data

-When we say documents, we really mean any data that you want to index and query.
+When we say memories, we really mean any data that you want to index and query.
 This can be anything from a single text file, an email, a slack channel, a CSV file, an image, or even a PDF or presentation.
 When you query Hyperspell, you can retrieve data both in structured formats for use in ie. your UI, and in an LLM-ready text representation.